philipxlee/miniature-logo/README.md

 # slogo

-## TEAM NUMBER 2

-## Philip Lee, Arnav Nayak, Connor Johnson, Prince Ahmed

-This project implements a cellular automata simulator.
+This project implements a custom SLOGO IDE.

-### Timeline

-* Start Date: 2/19/24

-* Finish Date: 3/9/21

-* Hours Spent: About 50-60 hours.

 ### Attributions